Kerbalism/Kerbalism/README.md

   Coronal Mass Ejection events are also simulated, triggering solar storms over planetary systems.

-#THE VESSEL HABITAT
+#HABITAT

   The habitat of vessels is modelled in terms of internal volume and external surface.
-From these properties, a plethora of others are deduces such as: living space per-capita, pressure, co2 level and shielding required.
+From these properties, a plethora of others are deduced such as: living space per-capita, pressure, co2 level and shielding required.
   Habitats can be enabled or disabled, in the editor and in flight: This allow to reconfigure the internal space and everything associated with it.
 Inflatable habitats are driven directly by pressure.

-#THE KERBALS
+#KERBALS

   Kerbals simulation is data-driven: the actual needs are determined by an arbitrary set of rules.
 These rules can consume and produce resources, and are influenced by the environment and habitat simulation.
 The system is flexible enough to implement such things as: climatization, eating, drinking, breathing, co2 poisoning, stress and the effects of radiation.

-#THE COMPONENTS
+#COMPONENTS

   Components don't last forever in the real world.
 This is modelled in Kerbalism by a simple system that can trigger failures on arbitrary modules.
 Manufacturing quality can be choosen in the VAB, per-component: higher quality mean longer MTBF but also extra cost and mass for the component.
-Components can also be automated using an intuitive scripting system, where scripts are triggered by environmental conditions or manually.
+Components can also be automated using an intuitive scripting system, where scripts are triggered manually or by environmental conditions.
 You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere.
 Simple but interesting stuff.

-#THE DATA
+#DATA

   Data is collected and stored in the vessel solid state drives, then transmitted back home for that sweet science reward.
   Some of this data can't be transmitted directly, and need to be analyzed in a laboratory to produce transmissible data.